Your Ultimate Guide to Paris in Autumn (Fall things to do)

 #3 Enjoy the Montmartre grape harvest festival

 For well over seventy-five years, autumn in Paris has been celebrated in Montmartre in a particularly curious way!
-After all, each year, at le Clos Montmartre, a harvest celebration takes place, allowing visitors access to the vineyard for one exclusive weekend only.
+After all, each year, at le Clos Montmartre, a harvest celebration takes place (in late September or mid October depending on the year), allowing visitors access to the vineyard for one exclusive weekend only.

 During the annual event, dances take place, as do talks about wine, and even a wine auction where bottles produced from the locally grown wine is sold with the profits going into community-based projects.